 - Bringing our behavior in line with our goals is easier than we think — we just have to know the emotional levers to pull.

 - It’s long been said that repetition is the key to creating habits.
 And that’s just not true.
 It’s emotions.
 What role does repetition play?
-Well, if you do a behavior and you feel strong, positive emotion as you do it, that habit will wire in very quickly. it’s not the repetition that’s creating the habit, it’s the emotion that you feel.
+Well, if you do a behavior and you feel strong, positive emotion as you do it, that habit will wire in very quickly.
+It’s not the repetition that’s creating the habit, it’s the emotion that you feel.

 THIS IS THE BIG TALK